 Once a shopper clicks on the ad, they are redirected to your store’s page.
 Here, they can view your in-stock inventory, current promotions, store location, directions, and store hours.

 By implementing Google Shopping Ads in your online business strategy, you can increase your online visibility while driving more foot traffic to your physical store!

 Click here to learn more about Google Shopping.

 Social media is key to building a strong online presence.
-With almost half the world population using social platforms, it has become an effective, fast, and inexpensive way to reach target shoppers.
+With almost half the world population using social platforms (over 3.48 billion people worldwide), it has become an effective, fast, and inexpensive way to reach target shoppers.